TechEnablementExperiences/Microsoft-Fabric-Foundry-IQ-Lab/Demo Overview/Labinstructions.md

-# Microsoft Fabric and Foundry IQ Lab
+# Building Intelligent Solutions with Microsoft Fabric IQ & Foundry IQ – Hands-on Lab

 **The estimated time to complete this lab is 1-3 hours.**